sjkummer/janus-gateway-js/README.md

 ================

 ## About
 Modern javascript client for [janus gateway](https://janus.conf.meetecho.com/).
+Based on websockets.
+The original client can be found here https://janus.conf.meetecho.com/docs/rest.html.

 ## Example of usage